 With the advancement of biotechnology, transgenic and genome-editing techniques have been employed to introduce desirable traits with accuracy, solving the majority of the forestry problems (Merkle & Dean, 2000).
 These genetic enhancements not only increase the productivity of the trees but also render them immune to changing climatic conditions, insects, and diseases (Polle et al., 2006).
 Genetic engineering assists in minimizing the reliance on chemical pesticides and fertilizers, thus lending support to sustainable forestry operations and environmental conservation (Li et al., 2009).
 Major improvements in genetic transformation techniques have transformed the field of tree biotechnology.
 Some of the techniques that have made the process more efficient include Agrobacterium mediated transformation, gene gun-mediated transformation, and nanoparticle-assisted gene delivery (Pena & Seguin, 2001).
 Agrobacterium mediated transformation is still widely used because it can bring about stable genetic integration without causing much disruption to the genome.
 But species-specific constraints have caused researchers to move towards other methods such as nanoparticle-mediated transformation, which improves the efficiency of gene delivery (Cunningham et al., 2018).
 The construction of site-specific recombination systems, including Cre-lox and FLP-FRT, has made it possible to erase marker genes after transformation, boosting biosafety and public acceptance of genetically modified trees (Ow, 2002).

-Such methodologies not only permit the targetted genetic modification into the resulting transgenic, but also prevent selectable marker gene issues.
-Further, gene silencing based on RNA such as RNAi (RNA interference) has also been used in targetted gene control especially in suppressing the susceptibility towards pathogens (Fire et al., 1998).
+Such methodologies not only permit the targeted genetic modification into the resulting transgenic but also prevent selectable marker gene issues.
+Further, gene silencing based on RNA such as RNAi (RNA interference), has also been used in targeted gene control especially in suppressing the susceptibility towards pathogens (Fire et al., 1998).
 Genome editing technologies like CRISPR-Cas, TALENs, and zinc-finger nucleases (ZFNs) have also improved the efficiency and accuracy of genetic modification (Jinek et al., 2012).
 They facilitate accurate deletions, insertions, and regulatory changes, enhancing genetic stability and allowing the fine tuning of desirable traits.
 CRISPR-based genome editing, for example, has demonstrated promise in the modification of genes linked with stress tolerance, disease resistance, and growth improvement (Zhang et al., 2014).
 One of the main areas of emphasis in tree genetic engineering is enhancing abiotic stress tolerance, since trees are vulnerable to environmental stresses like drought, salinity, and high temperatures.

-Genetic engineering aimed at stress responsive genes has been found to be effective in increasing tree survival under stress conditions (Yamaguchi-Shinozaki & Shinozaki, 2006).
+Genetic engineering aimed at stress responsive genes is effective in increasing tree survival under stress conditions (Yamaguchi-Shinozaki & Shinozaki, 2006).
 Gene introduction that controls osmotic balance and antioxidant responses has greatly enhanced drought and salinity tolerance in transgenic trees (Ashraf & Foolad, 2007).
 Similarly, genetic engineering has been applied to improve biotic stress resistance, including pest and pathogen resistance, by introducing genes encoding antimicrobial peptides and insecticidal proteins (Wang et al., 2018).
-Aside from stress resistance, new research has also considered growth characteristic and wood quality changes.
+Aside from stress resistance, new research has also considered growth characteristics and wood quality changes.
 Genome editing and metabolic engineering advancements have made it possible for scientists to control lignin biosynthesis, leading to trees with enhanced wood quality for industrial purposes (Vanholme et al., 2013).
 Gene stacking methods, which permit the introduction of multiple genes regulating various traits, have also increased the potential to engineer trees with better performance qualities (Halpin, 2005).
 In spite of its promise, tree genetic engineering is confronted with various challenges.
 Ethical issues, regulatory limitations, and social suspicion over the use of genetically modified organisms (GMOs) have been persistently hampering the global utilization of genetically improved trees within commercial forestry (Strauss et al., 2009).